-Anytime I hear someone, famous or not, use the term ‘sheep’ to describe individual human beings whose freewill has led them to make choices the Self-Proclaimed Deemer Of Sheep finds disagreeable?
-Well, to put it crudely (but honestly) the words “What an arrogant prick” immediately spring to mind.
+Anytime I hear someone, famous or not, use the term ‘sheep’ to describe individual human beings whose freewill has led them to make choices the Self-Proclaimed Deemer Of Sheep finds disagreeable, the words “What an a**hole” immediately spring to mind.

 Now, as far as the ‘tastemakers’ telling ‘the sheep what to like’, I can say that, as far as the alleged tastemakers’ track record in motion pictures goes, I first noticed, during my Idiot Teenaged Years Of The 1980s, several otherwise decent actors fobbed off on the public as headliners/movie stars, who, for one reason or another, failed to find much of an audience with ‘the sheep’.

 I remember back then when then-younger actors (who I rather liked) such as James Spader, Eric Roberts, Mickey Rourke and Sean Penn, to name but a few, were positioned as leading men in the press– Rolling Stone loved these guys– and given movies to headline without much evidence of their box-office reliability as leads…only to, finally, step down, albeit gracefully, over time, into more suitable character roles, where they ultimately found their niché.

 Because, regardless of how talented they were, they were not movie stars, no matter how often or how aggressively the ‘tastemakers’ may have promoted them as such.